 Concerns about the legal liability of auditors continue to grow every day.
-Auditors are highly important people because, ultimately, they are responsible for enhancing the reliability of financial statements for all kinds of external users.
-Like other professionals, they can face civil and criminal liability in the performance of their duties.
+Financial auditors are highly important people because, ultimately, they are responsible for enhancing the reliability of financial statements for external users.
+Like other professionals, they can face civil and criminal liabilities in the performance of their duties.

 Due care generally implies four things:

 The auditor must possess the requisite skills to evaluate financial statements